 6. Listening to German songs

 A huge advantage of using songs for learning German is that you can listen to them over and over again without getting bored.
 And repetition is key for successful language learning.
 Make your own German playlist.
 There are many wonderful German songs to choose from.
-Just google “German songs” and pick your favorite artists.
+On this site, there’s a good overview.
+Alternatively, just google “German songs” and you’ll find some more suggestions.